huggingface/blog/sdxl_lora_advanced_script.md

 When training on face images, we aim for the LoRA to generate images as realistic and similar to the original person as possible, while also being able to generalize well to backgrounds and compositions that were not seen in the training set.
-When comparing between different hyperparam configurations on the v1, v1.5 and v2 datasets we observed the quality of the images (resolution, lighting, focus on the subject) is especially important for this usecase:
-* Datasets - v1 vs v1.5 vs v2
-  * Despite the fact v2 contains more images, at changing backgrounds and compositions, we observed the quality of the trained LoRA on average degraded.
-As the quality of the body images (resolution, focus, etc) is suboptimal, we think they're responsible for the model's degradation.
-Another possiblty (not mutually exclusive) is that more images are needed to properly teach both facial features and body type.
-We encourage you to experiment with different datasets and share your results with us!

 * Prior preservation loss
   * contrary to common practices, we found the use of generated class images to reduce both resemblance to the subject and realism.